 Rebecca L. Haller, HTM is the lead instructor for the Institute, responsible for the curriculum and each course offered.
 Additional faculty members are key to the content and success of our educational efforts.
 Each member of the faculty is an experienced leader with a personal passion for horticultural therapy.
 They represent the broad spectrum of approaches to horticultural therapy practice and have a strong professional level of understanding of Horticultural Therapy in its many settings.

-The staff at the HT Institute has provided HT education in Colorado for over 16 years (nine years at the Institute and seven years before that at Denver Botanic Gardens).
-We are associated with Colorado State University, with courses that are offered for college credit that can lead to a certificate in HT or a Bachelor’s degree (HT concentration).
+The staff and faculty have provided HT education in Colorado since 2002.
+We are associated with Colorado State University, with courses that are offered for college credit that can lead to a certificate in HT.

 As part of our coursework, we teach students how to design and manage landscapes that support and enable horticultural therapy programming.
 For example, students design gardens for nursing homes, schools, vocational training centers, prisons, etc. depending upon their interest and focus.